digicademy-chf/chf_container/documentation/Usage/Index.rst

 - **web/config/system/settings.php**: use file as is.
 - **web/public**: ZIP all content of this folder into ``public.zip``.
 - **TBD fileadmin**
-- **chf_database.sql**: use the following command in the container folder and change root password and database name if necessary.
+- **chf_database.sql**: use this command in the container folder and change root password and database name if necessary.

   ..  code-block:: shell

       podman exec -i chf_database mysqldump -uroot -ppassword t3_chf > chf_database.sql